wladerer/vsh/README.md

 These four modules handle the creation and modification of their respective files.
 Notably, `kpoints` can handle any type of KPOINTS file and can even produce high-symmetry k-paths from the SeekPath API.

+##### cohp

+This module is inteded to plot COHPs produced by the [LOBSTER](http://www.cohp.de/) program.
+You are able to plot multiple directories at a time.